Will sky gardens take over US buildings? - Nokristart - Learn Everyday

 Maintenance, according to Mutter, is another difficulty.

-You can design the most beautiful thing for an office tower or condo tower, Mutter said, "but you have to be able to have someone take a mower to it."
-The necessary landscaping tools cannot be carried up to terraces and other gardens throughout a building due to limited physical access.
+Mutter said you can design the most beautiful thing for an office tower or condo tower, "but you have to be able to have someone take a mower to it."
+Due to limited physical access, the necessary landscaping tools cannot be carried up to terraces and other gardens throughout a building.
 Plans for such spaces might become impossible as a result.

 Plans for vertical gardens can also be derailed by wind.

-"If you have [green space] on a building five stories high, it's very different on a skyscraper," Wong observed.
+"If you have [green space] on a five-story-high building, it's very different on a skyscraper," Wong observed.
 He continued by saying that a tower-high garden might require a feature like a glass shield to shield plants from strong winds.

-The term "sustainability" is bandied about whenever you're in the air, but these ideas run counter to sustainability.
+The term "sustainability" is bandied about whenever you're in the air, but these ideas counter sustainability.

 Mr. Chris Mutter